 Support team

-Since an automation center of excellence is a self-sustained entity, providing leadership and interacting with other departments, its team must be able to share the company's culture and find the right words for promoting automation to stakeholders.
+Whether it’s a robotic process automation CoE or an intelligent automation CoE , it’s always a self-sustained entity, providing leadership and interacting with other departments.
+Its team must be able to share the company's culture and find the right words for promoting automation to stakeholders.

 Finding the people who fit both the skillset and the culture requires a strategy (based on the set of principles).